8n1/ESP8266-Tiny-Door-and-Window-Sensor/README.md

 ##Procedure
-The ATtiny wakes up through a pin change interrupt triggered by opening or closing the window/door(pressing or releasing the switch).
+The ATtiny wakes up from power-down through a pin change interrupt triggered by opening or closing the window/door(pressing or releasing the switch).
 The ATtiny activates the LDO and therefore the ESP-12.
 The ESP connects to the wifi, optionaly collects some data(**wifi signal strength**, **temperature**, **battery voltage**), reads the state of the (wakeup) switch and sends it along with the other colleted data to the choosen service.
-After that the ESP signals the ATtiny to shutdown the LDO and the system goes into standby, waiting for the next interrupt.
+After that the ESP signals the ATtiny to shutdown the LDO and the system goes into standby, waiting for the next pc interrupt.

 ##Installation ESP